joel-hamill/techwriter-takehome/questions/index.md

 ### What is the ZooKeeper port?

-Scenario: Complete step 1 of [this quick start](https://docs.confluent.io/current/quickstart/ce-docker-quickstart.html) to install a local version of Confluent Platform.
+Scenario: Complete step 1 of [this Confluent Platform quick start]([https://docs.confluent.io/current/quickstart/ce-docker-quickstart.html](https://docs.confluent.io/platform/7.3/platform-quickstart.html)) to install a local version of Confluent Platform.
 After completing step 1, what port number is ZooKeeper running on?

 ### What are the default topics created when you install Confluent Platform using the quick start?

-Scenario: After you complete step 1 of [this quick start](https://docs.confluent.io/current/quickstart/ce-docker-quickstart.html), open Control Center at http://localhost:9021/.
+Scenario: After you complete step 1 of [this quick start]([https://docs.confluent.io/current/quickstart/ce-docker-quickstart.html](https://docs.confluent.io/platform/7.3/platform-quickstart.html)), open Control Center at http://localhost:9021/.
 What are the names of the default topics that are created by Kafka?

 ### What is the name of the Connect cluster that is created?

-Scenario: Complete step 2 of [this quick start](https://docs.confluent.io/current/quickstart/ce-docker-quickstart.html).
+Scenario: Complete step 2 of [this quick start]([https://docs.confluent.io/current/quickstart/ce-docker-quickstart.html](https://docs.confluent.io/platform/7.3/platform-quickstart.html)https://docs.confluent.io/platform/7.3/platform-quickstart.html).
 What is the name of the Connect cluster that is created?